Trade Gold Trading

 How to Use Japanese Candlestick in Commodities Trading - Understanding Candle in Commodities

-The main disadvantage of a bars is that it is not visually appealing, therefore most traders don't use them.
+The main disadvantage of a bars is that it's not visually appealing, therefore most traders don't use them.

-Candlesticks - these use the same commodities trading price data as bar commodity charts (open, high, low, and close).
+Candlesticks - these use the same trading price data as bar charts (open, high, low, and close).
 However, they in a much more visually identifiable way which resembles a candle with wicks on both ends.

 How to Interpret